thephpleague/period/usage.md

 ### Period::intersect(Period $period)

 Computes the intersection between two `Period` objects and returns a new `Period` object.
-If the two objects do not at least overlaps.
-The method will throw a `LogicException`.
+<p class="message-warning">If the two objects do not at least overlaps.
+The method will throw a <code>LogicException</code>.</p>

 ~~~php